 2. By temperament or wiring, a few have a head start with a disposition toward making themselves work.
 They behave in a particular way without anyone telling them what to do.
-These individuals are more settled, more mature at an earlier stage of life.
+These individuals are more settled and mature at an earlier stage.

-3. In developing the right behaviors some need more time than others.
-Or the right experiences.
+3. In developing the right behaviors, some need more time than others.
+Or the good experiences.
 Interpreting those moments is often a delayed process.
-A trusted friend or mentor can play a pivotal role in helping us get to where we need to be.
+Again, a trusted friend or mentor can play a pivotal role in helping us get where we need to be.

 But rewiring our brains is also a possibility.
-A lot has to do with how you think of yourself, and less about the circumstances into which you were born.
+But, again, a lot has to do with how you think of yourself and less about the circumstances into which you were born.

-4. Knowing who you are, what you believe, what you stand for, is absolutely essential for moral leadership.
+4. Knowing who you are, what you believe, and what you stand for is essential for moral leadership.

-5. Time is the most important non-renewable resource we have.
+5. Time is the most critical non-renewable resource we have.
 Where to spend it?

-Too much time on the least controllable areas and not enough time on the more controllable areas hinders executive performance.
+Too much time on the most minor controllable areas and insufficient time on the more controllable places hinder organizational performance.
 And those misplaced priorities give permission for associates to do the same.

 If your time allocation is out of balance, how to reset the leadership clock?